 - Cost: FREE of Charge

-Keynote Speaker – Gene Healy, Vice-President Cato Institute
+Keynote Speaker – David Boaz, Executive Vice President of the Cato Institute

 Institute for Humane Studies Speaker Series